 Pith is a pursuit of intimate and social dining.
-Jonah Reider sporadically serves a seasonal menu for only six guests out of his home on the forty-sixth floor of a Manhattan skyscraper.
+Jonah Reider sporadically serves a seasonal menu for only six guests out of his apartment in New York City.

 ★★★ — Chicago Tribune